scg-code/Terminal-App/README.md

 - `colorama`: Provides additional color and style options.
 - `tabulate`: Used for tabular formatting of data in the user interface.
 - `pyfiglet`: Generates stylish text for the welcome banner.
+- `os`: Part of the Python standard library, used for system-specific operations.
+- `time`: Part of the Python standard library, provides timing-related functionality.

 These dependencies are automatically installed when you run the bash script.